williammorgan/graphqlsubscriptionexample/README.md

 ## Setting It Up ##

-The simplest way is to run it with docker.
+The simplest way is to run it with docker and map the exposed port 8000.
 In a fresh checkout, run:

     docker build -t graphqlsubscriptionexample .
     docker run -p8000:8000 graphqlsubscriptionexample

 To run without docker, you should make a virtualenv in a location of your choosing (below assumes ~/.venvs) and install the dependencies.
+This project was only tested with python3.8.

     python3.8 -m venv ~/.venvs/graphqlsubscriptionexample
     source ~/.venvs/graphqlsubscriptionexample/bin/activate
     pip install --editable .
+    python graphqlsubscriptionexample/manage.py runserver 0:8001

+If you want to have the exact versions of libraries I tested with, you can use `pip install -r requirements.txt` instead of the other `pip install` step above.
+That is what the docker container does.

 You can run the tests with: